 A doctor may recommend a physical exam, lab tests, a psychiatric exam, or use DSM-5 criteria to diagnose an individual.
 A physical exam can determine if depression is linked to an underlying health problem.
 Likewise, lab tests can detect problems related to the disease, such as an abnormally functioning thyroid.
 The psychiatric exam may include a questionnaire that helps a mental health professional analyze symptoms, thoughts, feeling, and behavior patterns.

-Examples of successful psychotherapies include cognitive behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
+Examples of successful psychotherapies include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
 Talk therapy has the purpose of helping people with depression identify the root of their condition.

-In cases of high suffering and an unsatisfactory response to outpatient therapy and psychotropic drugs – but especially in cases of imminent suicide – treatment in a psychiatric clinic should be considered.
+In cases of high suffering and an unsatisfactory response to outpatient therapy and psychotropic drugs, especially in cases of imminent suicide, treatment in a psychiatric clinic should be considered.
 Such a treatment offers the patient a daily structure and the possibility of more intensive psychotherapeutic and medical measures.

 Did you like this article?
 Check out more reports like this in the Nebula Research Library!
-Here, you can find more articles on depression, mental health disorders such as Alzheimer’s disease, and other disorder related to Alzheimer’s like dementia.
+Here, you can find more articles on mental health conditions such as Alzheimer’s disease, and other disorder related to Alzheimer’s like dementia.